AvinashDalvi89/internetkatta-hashnode/cmb9emk1a000c09jm8ipd5t2x.md

 * **Jones** – The finance ministry and collaboration expert of our team.
 Always patient, always composed — he ensured everything behind the scenes ran with clarity and calm.
 Whether it was budget planning or community outreach, Jones brought structure, insight, and an unwavering willingness to help.

 * **Vivek Raja** – The ML brain with a builder’s heart.
 Whether it was on-stage storytelling or behind-the-scenes mentoring, Vivek added thought leadership with humility.

+* **Srushith** – The brain behind so many tactics that made this event impactful.
+From growth strategies to last-mile execution, his input often shaped the outcome — even when he stayed behind the curtain.

 * **Ayyanar** – Deep tech wizard.
 His AI/ML depth and thoughtful insights shaped the content backbone of the event.